tfh0007/Git-Hub-Manager/How To Use.md

     $ ./Git-Hub-Manager Python-Programs

-To use the second optional parameter type you custom message after a space (Do not use quotes and do not use spaces) For example we can run this program on my Python-Programs directory as follows.
+To use the second optional parameter type you custom message after a space (Do not use quotes and do not use spaces) For example we can run this program on my Python-Programs directory with an optional custom commit message as follows.

     $ ./Git-Hub-Manager Python-Programs My-custom-commit-message.
 In this example I used - instead of spaces for my custom commit message.